octplane/mongo-ec2-consistent-backup/README.markdown

-# Mongo consistent backup over RAID EBS disks on EC2 instance
+# Mongo consistent backup over LVM disks on EC2 instance

 Suite of tools to backup and manage snapshots of MongoDB data set to EC2 Snapshots.